Code-Institute-Submissions/usercentricfrontendproject-1/README.md

 17/08/2020
 Created footer, intro to music production
--created footer including form for newsletter and social links **fontawesome icons still not displaying** -wrote introduction to music production course
+-created footer including form for newsletter and social links **fontawesome icons still not displaying**.
+Keeping footer only on homepage until fontawesome problem is fixed.
+-wrote introduction to music production course

+Added pricing and special offer
+-Added pricing to both production and DJ pages -Created special offer and link to contact page from homepage -Slightly adjusted wording on contact page to accomodate visitors coming to the page from the link on the homepage
 ---------------------------------------------------------------------------------------------------------------------------------
 external code used: